FirelyTeam/firely-docs-firely-server/setting_up_firely_server/deployment/azureWebApp.rst

 Getting started
 ---------------

-Before you can run Firely Server, you will need to download the Firely Server binaries and request a license:
+Before you can run Firely Server, you need to request a license and download Firely Server.
+See step 1 of :ref:`vonk_basic_installation`.

-	1. Go to the Simplifier website, login and download the Firely Server binaries from https://simplifier.net/vonk/download
-	2. Download the trial license file from the same location.

 Deployment
 ----------